-Harry calculates 4,827 ways the fight with the new fire-manipulating metahuman could go but only one that will result in no loss of life.
+Harry calculates 4,827 ways the fight with The Hotness could go but only one that will result in no loss of life.
 This involves Iris creating a 100-foot tall tidal wave to combat the fire cyclone.

 It is revealed that Matthew Kim thought that his power was to remove the powers of other metahumans.
 He had no idea he was capable of transferring them to other people.
 He believed that he had been chosen by God to punish those who abused the power they were given.

 Matthew Kim agrees to join Team Flash in the fight against The Thinker.